Avik9/XMLParser/README.md

    * New Description

 A Sample XML file, labeled as Sample.xml, has been provided along with the .csv file, labeled as Sample.csv, has been provided for reference.

+The Parsed.csv file also saves the title of each file that is parsed in the given directory.